lucavb/aicommits/README.md

     aicommits setup --profile development
     ```

-    > Note: For OpenAI, you'll need an API key from [OpenAI's platform](https://platform.openai.com/account/api-keys).
+    > **Note**: For OpenAI, you'll need an API key from [OpenAI's platform](https://platform.openai.com/account/api-keys).
 Make sure you have an account and billing set up.

+    > **Ollama Users**: Direct Ollama support is temporarily unavailable in the latest version due to the migration to Vercel AI SDK v5.
+As a workaround, you can use Ollama's OpenAI-compatible API by:
+    >
+    > 1. Starting Ollama with: `OLLAMA_ORIGINS="*" ollama serve`
+    > 2. Setting up aicommits with provider "OpenAI" and base URL `http://localhost:11434/v1`
+    > 3. Using any API key (Ollama ignores it)
+    >
+    > Native Ollama support will be restored once it's available in AI SDK v5.

 ### Upgrading